lolyhop/gnn-wiki-project/README.md

 ____

-# Introduction

 Many machine learning practitioners are comfortable working with images, text, or tabular data, but graph-structured data often feels unfamiliar.
 Yet a large amount of real-world information — social networks, citation networks, knowledge bases, and Wikipedia itself — naturally forms graphs.
 Traditional deep learning models struggle in these settings because they cannot use the relational structure of the data.
-This is where **Graph Neural Networks (GNNs)** become powerful.
+This is where **Graph Neural Networks (GNNs)** come into play.

-This project offers a hands-on introduction to applying state-of-the-art graph ML using **PyTorch Geometric (PyG)**.
-The goal is to show how GNNs can be used on a realistic problem: understanding and organizing the IT domain of Wikipedia.
-We will go step-by-step through building a graph dataset, generating labels, training a **Graph Attention Network (GAT)**, and evaluating its performance.
+In this post, we take a hands-on journey into state-of-the-art graph ML using **PyTorch Geometric (PyG)**.
+Our mission is to tackle a realistic problem: understanding and organizing the IT domain of Wikipedia.
+Together, we will walk step-by-step through building a graph dataset, generating classification labels, training a **Graph Attention Network (GAT)**, and evaluating its performance.

-Along the way, we compare graph-based learning with more classical deep learning approaches that treat each article as an independent text sample.
-This helps highlight why structural information — hyperlinks, neighborhood context, and graph topology — matters.
-Finally, we demonstrate how **graph-aware embeddings** learned by the model can be reused for a simple semantic recommendation system, allowing us to retrieve related articles based on their position in the knowledge graph.
+Along the way, we put graph-based learning to the test against classical deep learning approaches that treat each article as an independent text sample.
+This helps highlight exactly why structural information — hyperlinks, neighborhood context, and graph topology — matters.
+Finally, we will demonstrate how **graph-aware embeddings** learned by the model can be reused for a simple semantic recommendation system, allowing us to retrieve related articles based on their position in the knowledge graph.

 <p align="center">
   <img src="docs/imgs/intro_image.png" alt="">